hpcaitech/Open-Sora/README.md

 └── ...
 ```

 Each video may have multiple captions.
 So the outputs are video-caption pairs.
-E.g., the first video has two captions, then the output will be two video-caption pairs.
+E.g., If the first video has two captions, then the output will be two video-caption pairs.

 We use [VQ-VAE](https://github.com/wilson1yan/VideoGPT/) to quantize the video frames.
 And we use [CLIP](https://huggingface.co/docs/transformers/model_doc/clip#clip) to extract the text features.